bahrus/be-switched/README.md

 </ways-of-science>
 ```

-This is in fact, such a useful pattern, that "isMadeOfWood" is built into this package, so no JS is actually necessary.
+This is, in fact, such a useful pattern, that "isMadeOfWood" is built into this package, so no JS is actually necessary.
 Sorry, JS-firsters!

 ```html
 <ways-of-science itemscope>